Why this statue of a young girl caused a diplomatic incident

 She looks impassively forward, her expression unsmiling and determined.
 Her feet are bare, and on her shoulder sits a small bird.

-This statue has sparked international incidents, threatened trade deals, and exposed a deep and bitter rifts between Japan and South Korea that go back more than seven decades.
+This statue has sparked international incidents, threatened trade deals, and exposed deep and bitter rifts between Japan and South Korea that go back more than seven decades.

 Diplomatic spat